-One weekend in July, I went alone on a one-day Mount Mabilog and Lake Pandin itinerary in San Pablo, Laguna.
+One weekend in July, I went alone on a day trip to Mount Mabilog and Lake Pandin in San Pablo, Laguna.
 This has been a long time in planning, postponed a couple of times due to my inability to wake up before 7AM in the morning.
 However, since the last weeks had delivered overcast skies and thunderstorms, I itched to get a little time off from the house and hopefully bask under a happy sun.
 Thus the determination to get up early and head to Laguna.

 All photos are taken using my beloved second-hand camera-shutter-noisy Samsung Galaxy S5.